e1af-nadaf/EspressoEase/README.md

 ## EspressoEase

-EspressoEase is a simple and elegant Cafe Management System desgigned to help manage cafe operation such as browsing the menu, adding items to cart, placing orders and managing users.
+EspressoEase is a simple and elegant Cafe Management System designed to help manage cafe operation such as browsing the menu, adding items to cart, placing orders and managing users.
 This version is a beginner friendly full-stack web application using PHP, MySQL, HTML, CSS and JavaScript.